-Some counties may allow you to have a friend/family member serve it.
+You may also have a friend/family member serve the complaint if it’s allowed by the court.
 Most importantly, you cannot do it yourself if you are a party in the case.

 The Court Hearing

-After the defendant has been served, the court will schedule a hearing.
-Both parties will have the opportunity to present their case and any evidence they have to support their claims.
-The judge will listen to both sides and make a decision based on the law and the evidence presented.
+Both parties can present their case and any evidence they have to support their claims.
+The judge will listen to both sides and decide based on the law and the evidence presented.

 Enforcing the Judgment

-If the judge rules in your favor, you will be awarded a judgment.
-If the defendant does not pay the judgment voluntarily, you can ask the court to enforce the judgment.
-This may involve garnishing the defendant’s wages or seizing their assets.
+If the judge rules in your favor, they will award a judgment that the defendant will have to pay; this is a formal way for the court to indicate that the defendant now owes you money.
+The court will not be paying you directly.
+If the defendant does not pay the judgment voluntarily, you may “collect” on it, including garnishing the defendant’s wages or seizing their assets.

-In California, cases must be filed within a certain amount of time called a statute of limitation.
-In each case, you must calculate the time limit from the date the contract was broken or the date the damage/injury/fraud occurred.
+Cases must be filed within a certain amount of time, called a statute of limitation.
+In each case, you must calculate the time limit from the date the other party broke the contract or caused damage/injury/fraud.